 In Portugal, aquaculture sector represents about 6 % of the catches, but this activity is growing rapidly and could become an important activity for the fisheries sector.
-Moreover, it offers other socio-economic benefits like employment opportunities and contributes to local coastal economies.
+Regarding job creation According to the latest available data from the Portuguese Institute for the Sea and Atmosphere (IPMA), the aquaculture sector directly employs around 7,500 people in Portugal.